drewlar/cse15l-lab-reports/LR3.md

 ...

 ```
+* Here, the output shows all files and folders that satify the depth of 2 within the technical/ directory.
+This time, it also includes files since some files are found within the 1 depth of folders.
+More folders (and .txt files) are shown within this `-maxdepth 2` command making it helpful for the user, searching for additional paths.
+This command outputs .txt files in the 911report, biomed, and plos folder.

 ## 3. ```find [path] -size [n][ckMGTP]```
 This command outputs the files with that file size amount rounded up, the size amount is the second descriptor, give below: